Walrussuit101/nhl-api-wrapper/README.md

 ```

 ### Filtering

-All teams in the metropolitan division
+All teams in the metropolitan division:
 ```typescript
 const metroTeams = await NhlApiWrapper.team({
     where: {